Salicylic Acid Lotion

 |Prothrombin||Decreased levels; slightly increased prothrombin time.|

-Pregnancy: Category C. Salicylic acid has been shown to be teratogenic in rats and monkeys.
+Salicylic acid has been shown to· be teratogenic in rats and monkeys.
 It is difficult to extrapolate from oral doses of acetylsalicylic acid used in these studies to topical administration as the oral dose to monkeys may represent six times the maximal daily human dose of salicylic acid when applied topically over a large body surface.
 There are no adequate and well-controlled studies in pregnant women.
-Salicylic Acid 6% should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+6% Salicylic Acid should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Nursing Mothers: Because of the potential for serious adverse reactions in nursing infants from the mother's use of Salicylic Acid 6%, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
-If used by nursing mothers, it should not be used on the chest area to avoid accidental contamination of the child.
+Because of the potential for serious adverse reactions in nursing infants from the mother's use of 6% Salicylic Acid, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+If used by nursing mothers, it should not be used on the chest area to avoid the accidental contamination of the child.

 Salicylic Acid Lotion Dosage and Administration